 Have you ever browsed through parenting forums?
 If you have, you probably would of come across threads like this about DIY carpet cleaning:

 “Hello, I was thinking bout getting one of those DIY carpet cleaning things from Coles or Woolies…Do they work?”
 HEYMAMA

 “Hi, my carpets are in desperate need of cleaning.
 Instead of paying hundreds for someone to do it I was thinking of hiring one of those machines from Woolies or Bunnings and doing it myself.
 Has anyone hired one of these before and do they clean well?
 Is it worth the effort or would you just pay someone to do it?
 TIA”

-It is quite a common question, especially for cash strapped Melbourne parents.
-Let’s face it kids can be expensive, not only do you have to purchase all kinds of paraphernalia just to get them around, keep them safe, feed and entertain them, then there are all the activities, child care, education costs, it is never ending!
-Usually things like small home maintenance jobs and replacing that tired old sofa are put on hold as the kids make short work of any extra cash.
-Which is an odd thing, as kids also are the ones who usually spend the most time on the sofa, the rug and the carpet and they are usually responsible for most of the mess and spills!!
+It is quite a common question.
+Especially for cash strapped Melbourne parents.
+Let’s face it kids can be expensive.
+Not only do you have to purchase all kinds of paraphernalia just to get them around, keep them safe, feed and entertain them, then there are all the activities.
+Child care, education costs, it is never ending!
+Usually chores like small home maintenance jobs and replacing that tired old sofa are put on hold as the kids make short work of any extra cash.
+Which is an odd thing, as kids also are the ones who usually spend the most time on the sofa, the rug and the carpet.
+They are usually responsible for most of the mess and spills!!

 DIY Carpet Cleaning* Prices in Melbourne

 - Machine Hire $40 for 24 hours

 - Spotter $9 for 500ml

 *Prices based on current rates for hiring machines from Coles, Woolworths, Bunnings, Foodworks or IGA in Melbourne, Victoria, Australia.
 Use of manufacturers chemicals is mandatory when hiring machines.

 These are just the basic costs of hiring the equipment and chemicals, you also need to consider the other costs;